In this Article

-Hormones could play strange games and you may find yourself feeling a strange awkward taste in your mouth.
+Hormones could play strange games during pregnancy, and you may find yourself having a strange awkward taste in your mouth, also called Dysgeusia.
 You could feel like you have swallowed some unsavoury metal.
 This metallic taste could well be an early sign to tell you that you have started your journey to motherhood.
-The symptom generally disappears after the first trimester but could last longer in some women.
+The symptom generally disappears after the first trimester, but could last longer in some women.

 15. Excessive Thirst or Ravenous Pecking Tendencies

-Don’t be surprised if you see yourself downing gallons of water.
-An increase in the blood volume could make you feel excessively thirsty even before you miss your period.
-You may also tend to feel hungry and peckish all the time with the surge in hormones.
+Don’t be surprised if you find yourself downing gallons of water.
+An increase in blood volume could make you feel excessively thirsty, even before you miss your period.
+You may also tend to feel hungry and peckish all the time, with the surge in hormones during pregnancy.